Table of Contents

 Another thing we like about the Western Canadian Dairy Seminar is that it gives us the chance to meet with many veterinary students.
 These young people are very keen on learning more about hoof health.
 They do a lot of research and presentations about hoof care and lameness.
-We highly recommend supporting and visiting the Faculty of Veterinary Medicine at the University of Calgary.
+We highly recommend supporting and visiting the Veterinary Faculty at the University of Calgary.

 Insights we get from trade shows

 Hoof care problems such as digital dermatitis are always among the first topics producers taking part in our trade shows want to discuss.
 As it usually turns out, dairy farmers have tried many protocols and products.
 They have tested them either as preventative measures or as a treatment.
 Unfortunately, they have had limited or no success.
 When they stop by our booth, we talk about what they have done in the past.
 Then, we discuss in detail the kind of protocols they are currently using.
 We often suggest sticking to a protocol for a longer period of time to get the lameness problem under control.

 This year, our participation in the trade shows once again brought us in touch with people from both sides of the frontline.
 On one side, there are the farmers, who always search for effective and safe solutions to hoof health problems.
 On the other side, you have people like us, who strive to deliver these solutions, be it through R&D or distribution.
 These events always provide an opportunity for knowledge updates, new business contacts, and invaluable feedback.
 We are already looking forward to what next year has to bring!

 Do you have a dairy industry event in your area and know a local dealer who takes part in it?
 If so, we would like to get in touch with you and explore possibilities for our participation in your trade shows.